-1. When charging a battery in the vehicle, be sure the ignition switch is in the OFF position.
-2. Clean the battery terminals with a solution of baking soda and water.
-3. Be sure the charger and battery are in a well-ventilated area and ensure the battery charger cables will not contact any battery acid.
+■ NOTE: When charging a battery in the vehicle, be sure the ignition switch is in the OFF position.

+1. Clean the battery terminals with a solution of baking soda and water.
+2. Be sure the charger and battery are in a well-ventilated area.
 Be sure the charger is unplugged from the 110-volt electrical outlet.
-4. Connect the red terminal lead from the charger to the positive terminal of the battery; then connect the black terminal lead of the charger to the negative terminal of the battery.
+3. Connect the red terminal lead from the charger to the positive terminal of the battery; then connect the black terminal lead of the charger to the negative terminal of the battery.